pointwise/ShapeWizard/README.md

 Average Ds: You can set the average spacing to be used for unstructured grids.

-## Specifications
+## Specifications and Type-Specific Data

-The inputs in this section vary depending on the setting of the Type attribute.
-Furthermore, you have the option to either set the specificationsexplicitly using the Explicit controls or select them Interactively from the Display window using Interactive Mode.
+The inputs in this section vary depending on the Type of shape being created.
+Furthermore, you have the option to either set the specifications Explicitly or set them Interactively by selection locations in the Display wondow.

+The bottom frame of the GUI includes Type-specific information.

 ### Box